 This budget will suit travellers who want to stay in private rooms, either in hostels or hotels (although hotels are much more costly).
 Domestic travel will usually be done by flying and we suspect there will be a lot of partying and all-round good living!
 Think swanky restaurants and rooftop bars.
 Remember that the more you spend, the shorter your trip is likely to be!

 Currency in Thailand

-Thailand uses the Thai Baht as their main currency and you are unlikely to be able to spend anything else within the country.
+Thailand uses the Thai baht as its main currency and you are unlikely to be able to spend anything else within the country.
 Whilst it’s almost always a good idea to bring US dollars travelling, you’ll struggle to use them in Thailand.
 If you do find somewhere that accepts dollars, check the exchange rate first!
-Chances are it’ll be terrible and you’d be much better off paying in Baht.
+Chances are it’ll be terrible and you’d be better off paying in baht.